HuiHu1/Privacy-Preserving-Graph-Learning-Visualization/README.md

-This repository aims to record the related work on graph visualization in machine learning.
+This repository aims to record the related work on privacy-preserving graph learning visualization.

 ### Run the code